-Yanked like a puppet from 20 feet above Sengekontacket Pond, Nevin Sayre was already unconscious when he hit the water in a nearly fatal accident earlier this month.
+Yanked like a puppet from 20 feet above Sengekontacket Pond, Nevin Sayre nearly lost his life when he hit the water in a kite-surfing accident earlier this month.

-The sailing champion and hall of fame windsurfer from Vineyard Haven was kite-surfing Oct.
-18 on the pond and had just taken a soaring leap when suddenly, his kite reversed, pulling him straight to the surface instead of through the air.
+The sailing champion and hall of fame windsurfer from Vineyard Haven had just taken a soaring leap above the pond when suddenly, his kite reversed, pulling him straight to the surface with a force greater than gravity.

-On the pond, kite-boarder Robert (Bear) Harding was already sailing to the rescue as Mr. DiBiaso called 911, saving Mr. Sayre’s life.
+On the pond, kite-boarder Robert (Bear) Harding was already sailing to the rescue as Mr. DiBiaso called 911.

 “Bear was instantly on him.
 It was probably under 45 seconds [after the crash],” Mr. DiBiaso said.

-Mr. Sayre by now was far across Sengekontacket and still unconscious, his lungs and belly filled with salty pond water that had been forced through his open mouth as the kite pulled his body downwind.
+Mr. Sayre by now was far across Sengekontacket, his lungs and belly filled with salty pond water that had been forced through his open mouth as the kite pulled his body downwind.

-Freeing both men from their kite harnesses, Mr. Harding began giving Mr. Sayre chest compressions from behind, Heimlich-style, while treading the deep water to keep their heads above the surface.
+Freeing both men from their kite harnesses, Mr. Harding began giving Mr. Sayre chest compressions from behind, Heimlich-style, while treading the deep water to keep their heads above the surface as he began to swim towards the beach.

 Another sailor on the beach, Quinn Keefe, struck out swimming to aid Mr. Harding, followed by Mr. DiBiaso with a surfboard borrowed from his son Ethan.